HsiangHung/Machine_Learning_Note/Regression/README.md

 ## 4. Effects of an Outlier on Regression

 An influential point is an outlier that greatly affects the slope of the regression line.
 One way to test the influence of an outlier is to compute the regression equation with and without the outlier.
-The types of analysis are illustrated below.
+The types of analysis are illustrated below [[Stat Trek]][Influential Points]:

 ### Example A